hands-on-leipzig/honr/IMPLEMENTATION_PLAN.md

 # Implementation Plan

 ## Overview
-This document outlines the high-level implementation plan for the HOTR (Hands-on Recognition) application, including phases, dependencies, and decisions required before implementation begins.
+This document outlines the high-level implementation plan for the HONR (Hands-on Recognition) application, including phases, dependencies, and decisions required before implementation begins.

 ---